aimeeu/cardiganpeke/content/en/docs/samples/philosophy.md

 * [Daniele Procida - Always complete, never finished](https://www.youtube.com/watch?v=Wc7n7uIg4AM) (2021)
 * [What nobody tells you about documentation](https://www.youtube.com/watch?v=t4vKPhjcMZg)  (2017)

 Although I have never authored content using DITA tools, I have organized content using a DITA approach.
-What I found was that users preferred a feature-based navigation, so I put explanatory pages and guides within each feature folder but put Tutorials in a Tutorials section.
-The Diátaxis approach allows for variation in navigation structure.
+What I found was that users preferred feature-based or function-based navigation, so I put explanatory pages and guides within each feature folder but put Tutorials in a Tutorials section.

 ### Ordered lists versus headings in a task page

 For basic guides, I generally try to follow the structure outlined in GitLab’s [Task topic type guide](https://docs.gitlab.com/ee/development/documentation/topic_types/task.html).
 However, some guides are more involved, with code snippets, bash output, and potentially screenshots in each step.
-In that case, I prefer to create each step as a header.
+In that case, I like to create each step as a header.
 The structure looks similar to this:

 ```markdown
 ## Overview plus objectives